 An Official Website of the Commonwealth of Kentucky

 Cutaneous fibroma, sometimes known as deer warts, are hairless tumors caused by the papillomavirus.
-This virus is species-specific and typically only infects white-tailed deer but may also be present in other members of the deer family such as elk.
+This virus is species-specific and typically only infects white-tailed deer, but it may also be present in elk or other members of the deer family.

-Visible black or gray, hairless lesions, mostly smooth, but sometimes roughened or "warty" in appearance.
-They can appear anywhere on the skin of a deer but are mostly found on the head and neck.
+The main signs are visible hairless lesions that are black or gray in color.
+These lesions are mostly smooth, but sometimes can be roughened or "warty" in appearance.
+They can appear anywhere on the skin of a deer, but are mostly found on the head and neck.
 They can be a single lesion or appear in clumps.
-In severe cases, lesions may cluster or develop a large enough size that they can interfere with the deer's sight, breathing, eating, or walking.
+In severe cases, lesions may cluster or enlarge to a size that interferes with the deer's sight, breathing, eating or walking.

-The disease is spread directly through deer-to-deer contact, especially in bucks during the rut, or through contact with an environment contaminated with the virus, often infecting a deer through a break in the skin.
+The disease is spread directly through deer-to-deer contact, especially in bucks during the rut.
+It can also be spread through contact with an environment contaminated with the virus, often infecting a deer through a break in the skin.

 Cutaneous fibromas seen on white-tailed deer and elk are caused by a species-specific papillomavirus that cannot infect people or other animals.